 HDTVs used to find their way into just about every conversation on consumer electronics.
-In fact, there was a point in the not too distant past when the flat panel television was the juggernaut of the tech industry, synonymous with January’s CES, the sine qua non purchase for most households.
+In fact, there was a point in the not too distant past when the flat panel television was the juggernaut of the tech industry, synonymous with January’s CES, the quintessential purchase for most households.
 Each successive generation of LCD and plasma models galvanized consumers with their marked improvements in picture quality and physical dimensions.

 Yet in recent years, its status has been increasingly hushed due to the inexorable rise of tablets and smartphones as well as the diminishing returns characteristic of advances in picture quality and panel thickness.
 Statistically, consumers are transitioning to newer mechanisms of media delivery and have not been swayed by manufacturers’ attempts at winning them back.
 Are entries in the HDTV product segment no longer materially or meaningfully differentiable?
 Or more poignantly, has the flair and excitement of the conventional television worn thin?